absqueued/awesome/README.md

 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ The easiest way to code with any LLM—Continue is an open-source autopilot for VS Code and JetBrains
 - [dabbott/react-native-express](https://github.com/dabbott/react-native-express) - The all-in-one guide to React Native
 - [dilame/instagram-private-api](https://github.com/dilame/instagram-private-api) - NodeJS Instagram private API SDK.
 Written in TypeScript.
+- [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.
 - [flatpickr/flatpickr](https://github.com/flatpickr/flatpickr) - lightweight, powerful javascript datetimepicker with no dependencies
 - [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more